-As an optician in Ohio, you will fit eyeglasses or contact lenses, guided by prescriptionsohio issued by ophthalmologists or optometrists.
+As an optician in Ohio, you will fit eyeglasses or contact lenses, guided by prescriptions issued by ophthalmologists or optometrists.
 You need to have good communication skills as your work will also involve obtaining eye use information from patients, as well as advising on appropriate eyewear.
 Opticians in Ohio regularly find employment in a multitude of settings.
 Some opticians land jobs in retail outlets while others work for optometrists and ophthalmologists.
 There are even independent opticians who operate their own business.
 The possibilities stretch far and wide for opticians in Ohio.
 To prepare to become an Ohio optician, you need to complete an educational program and meet a certification requirement.
 In Ohio, the opticianry profession is governed by the Ohio Optical Dispensers Board.
 The steps outlined below will help you to prepare for practice as an optician in Ohio.

 Optician Education Requirements in Ohio